oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

     ```
     "kubernetes-dashboard" has been added to your repositories
     ```
-  - `helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx/`
-    ```
-    "ingress-nginx" has been added to your repositories
-    ```
 You can get the current list of repositories
 - Run the following command :
   - `helm repo list`